 Korea or withdrawal from the Iran nuclear agreement, there is little evidence that many voters are prioritizing these issues.
-In fact, an NBC News/Wall Street Journal Survey in June found that only 6 percent registered of voters indicated that foreign policy and terrorism was
+In fact, an NBC News/Wall Street Journal Survey in June found that only 6 percent of registered voters indicated that foreign policy and terrorism was

-11.11 The Republican Party is more the party of Donald Trump today than at any point since his party nomination in July 2016."
+Party is more the party of Donald Trump today than at any point since his party nomination in July 2016."